jp4474/EVChargingStations/README.md

 # A Geospatial Analysis of EV Charging Station Distribution for Sustainable Urban Mobility in South Korea

+## Abstract Idea

+Is the accessibility to electric vehicle infrastructure really as limited as people say it is, or are there more factors to consider?

 ## Team Members

 * Jun Won Park (jp4474)